substrate-developer-hub/hackathon-knowledge-map/knowledge-map.md

 The site also provides tutorials to guide you as your learn the Substrate framework and the API reference documentation.
 You should check this site first if you want to look up information about Substrate runtime development.
 The site consists of:

-- [Knowledge Base](https://docs.substrate.io/v3): Explaining the foundational concepts of building blockchain runtimes using Substrate.
+- [Docs](https://docs.substrate.io/main-docs/): Explaining the foundational concepts of building, installing and testing Substrate blockchains.

-- [Tutorials](https://docs.substrate.io/tutorials/v3): Hand-on tutorials for developers to follow.
+- [Tutorials](https://docs.substrate.io/tutorials/): Hand-on tutorials for developers to follow.
-  **The first SIX tutorials show the fundamentals in Substrate and are recommended for every Substrate learner to go through.**

-- [How-to Guides](https://docs.substrate.io/how-to-guides/v3): These resources are like the O'Reilly cookbook series written in a task-oriented way for readers to get the job done.
+- [References](https://docs.substrate.io/reference/): This section includes specific API reference material and explanations as well as some how-to guides.
-  Some examples of the topics overed include:
+  Some examples of the topics in this section include:

-    - Setting up proper weight functions for extrinsic calls.
+    - Type encoding specification.
+    - Transaction formats.
+    - FRAME macros.
     - Using off-chain workers to fetch HTTP requests.
     - Writing tests for your pallets
-      It can also be read from

 - [API docs](https://docs.substrate.io/rustdocs): Substrate API reference documentation.